jeffreykegler/hoonlint/misc/jogging.md

 "Sidedness" of a jogging-1 hoon should be consistent:

-* The jogging of a kingside jogging hoon should be kingside.
+* The jogging of a kingside jogging-1 hoon should be kingside.
 It should start on the rune line,
 1 stop after the rune line,
 and should consist entirely of kingside jogs.

-* The jogging of a queenside jogging hoon should be queenside.
+* The jogging of a queenside jogging-1 hoon should be queenside.
 It should start on the rune line,
 2 stops after the rune line,
 and should consist entirely of queenside jogs.